marcusoftnet/marcusoftnet.github.io/_posts/2017-03-04-comments-on-board-practices-7.md

 ---
 layout: post
-title: "Comments on common board practices - Walk the board from right to left"
+title: Comments on common board practices - Walk the board from right to left
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2017-03-04 20:13:13
 tags: